jmdimmick/jmdimmick/README.md

 ### Hi there 👋

-I am a feral programmer teaching myself web technologies little by little everyday.
+I am a feral programmer teaching myself web technologies little by little every day.
 I enjoy highly creative coding projects and work in the industry as an IT Business Analyst.

 ## Current Projects